Exotic G_2-manifolds: Fano-type blocks

-We call such $(Z,\kd)$ \emph{Fano-type} blocks.
 Some of the important data of the block can be read off immediately from well-known data about $Y$.
 For instance \ref{it:polar} implies that the polarising lattice of the block is isometric to the Picard lattice of $Y$, and (\cf \cite[Lemma 5.6]{cym})